 The Cinderella theme of “Good Morning, Young Lady” riveted me.
 Dorney’s mom dies in childbirth and Dorney is raised by sisters old enough to be her aunts.
 Dorney is a quiet, dreamy, bookish girl, enamored of stories told by old “Grandpa” Bannon next door, a hen-pecked grouch who pretends to find her a nuisance.
 On moving to Salt Lake City at 14 to live with her older sister, Dorney is relegated to an attic, and sister Madge claims most of Dorney’s wages to pay for the piano lessons, hats and dresses of spoiled daughter Crystal.
-As a maid, Dorney meets a visiting English professor who nurtures her love of books.
-Is he the equivalent of a fairy godmother, or is it the “Queen,” and who exactly is this young woman known to locals as the Queen?
+As a maid, Dorney meets a visiting professor who nurtures her love of books.
+He’s like a fairy godmother with the books, the “Queen” — oops, no spoilers!
+Who exactly is this young woman known to locals as the Queen?
 The queen of what?
 You’ll have to read the book to see.
-(No spoilers here, but you may never again be able to see a box of chocolates without thinking of Alma Morelewski.)
+(You may never again be able to see a box of chocolates without thinking of Alma Morelewski.)

 Back to that old man next door: he speaks fondly of his son Blufe, who just happens to know *the* Butch Cassidy, and Grandpa Bannon (a prisoner to his wife) just may celebrate the free and wild life of an outlaw more than he should to an impressionable little girl.
 I forgive him.
 I love him all the more for it!
 What America lacks in Greek gods and goddesses, we make up for with cowboys, pioneers, Natives and, well, outlaws.
 Are we the only nation who has such a love affair with vigilantes and lawbreakers, all in the name of freedom and life on horseback in Big Sky country?